OSGeo/OSGeoLive-doc/doc/overview/otb_overview.rst

 @QUICKSTART_otb@

 .. presentation-note
     ORFEO Toolbox is a high performance image processing library, funded by the French Space Agency.
-It is primarily used for processing remote sensing images such as those gathered by radars, satellites and aerial photography.
-It provides tools for the future optic and radar images such as tridimensional aspects, changes detection, texture analysis, and pattern matching.
+It is used for processing remote sensing images such as those gathered by radars, satellites and aerial photography.